Server Room Cooling CFD Simulation with 6 Cabinets

 - The Energy Equation is activated, and a Heat Source is applied to the room.

-In this project, a server room cooling, including 6 cabinets, is simulated using ANSYS Fluent software.
+In this project, Server Room Cooling CFD Simulation with 6 cabinets, is carried out using ANSYS Fluent software.
 We perform this CFD project and investigate it by CFD analysis.

 Essential parameters in a server room design include Precise Environmental Control, Airflow Planning, Fire Suppression systems, Cable Management Solutions, Redundant Power Sources, and Physical Security.